emscripten-core/emscripten/tools/maint/README.md

-Maintanance Scripts for Emscripten Developers
+Maintenance Scripts for Emscripten Developers
 =============================================

 This directory contains maintantance scripts used by emscripten developers.
 For